Premier League Vegas Odds and Game Guide

 The Premier League is one of the most-watched sporting leagues in the world, and it is also an incredibly lucrative betting avenue for punters.
 Every week bettors around the world would look at the fixtures and English Premiership odds to make their predictions for the upcoming round of matches.

-Some of the most famous teams in the world compete in the Premier League, with Manchester United, Arsenal, Liverpool and Manchester City all among the teams that compete for vital points every weekend.
-As well as individual matches, punters also can lay stakes on ante-post bets, which run for the duration of the season.
+Some of the most famous teams in the world compete in the Premier League, with Manchester United, Arsenal, Liverpool, and Manchester City all among the teams that compete for vital points every weekend.
+As well as individual matches, punters also can lay stakes on specific markets, which run for the duration of the season.
 Football, as it is more commonly known outside the US is the most wagered-on sport in the world and these matches can be incredibly lucrative should punters with their ‘football’ odds on the premier league win.

 One of the most lucrative examples of this came in the 2015-16 season when Leicester City defied their 5000/1 odds to win the league title.
 This remains one of the biggest winning bets ever, and nowadays bookmakers don’t offer this kind of price on any team at the beginning of the season.

 Here are the latest Premiership outright betting odds for the winners and for who will be relegated this season.